practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/README.md

 $
 ```

-We need to install the _vector_ package to make the Haskell implementation close to the other implementations:
+We need to install a few libraries to render the Haskell implementation close to the other implementations:

 ```
 $ cabal install --lib vector
 ...   # this takes time!
 And warning is shown at the end:  "The presence of such an environment file is likely to confuse or break other tools..."
+$ cabal install --lib random  # install the random library ...
 $
 ```